 Sales activities - when you register in order to get information for a specific service, and/or ask to communicate with us;

-Marketing activities - when you subscribe to our newsletter, visit our website or social network profile, send us information through a contact form, or you are a part of our marketing campaign;
+Marketing activities - when you subscribe to our newsletter or our event, visit our website or social network profile, send us information through a contact form, or you are a part of our marketing campaign;

 Recruiting and selection processes - when we try to find best employees and you apply for a job to some of the published open positions;